-The relative contribution of tree low in all countries at baseline, save for Rwanda.
-Regreening Africa is seeking to
+The relative contribution of tree products to farming system returns was low in all countries at baseline, save for Rwanda.
+Regreening Africa is seeking to change this.

-Excludes outside values.
 Sampling weights used to account for differences in population sizes among surveyed village clusters.
 PPP = Puchase Power Parity, used to take into account each country's relative purchasing power.
 Projections winsored to the 1st and 99th percentiles to mitigate influence of outliers.
 Projections value all production, whether for subsistance or sale, but do not include input costs.